-- Alcohol-related hospital admissions are increasing (especially in older age groups), as well as increasing mortality from liver cirrhosis. - Childhood immunisation coverage is below herd immunity and recently measles cases were rising. - Prevalence of diagnosed HIV is 41st out of 151 PCTs in England but 50% of cases are diagnosed late.
+- About 12% of older people are carers and 1% of all carers known to the Local Authority are under 18 years. - A high proportion (51%) aged 75 and over live alone compared with 35% Londonwide. - In 2013/14 there were 107 hospital admissions as a result of self-harm in those aged 10-24 years, the highest rate in London . - Alcohol-related hospital admissions are increasing (especially in older age males), as well as increasing mortality from liver cirrhosis. - Childhood immunisation coverage is below herd immunity and recently measles cases were rising. - Prevalence of diagnosed HIV is 41st out of 151 PCTs in England but 40% of cases are diagnosed late.